 Risks other than the jump itself

-The airfield environment, the flight leading to a jump and the training before a jump can all carry their own risks, both for the parachutists themselves and for any friends or family who come to watch.
+The airfield environment, the flight leading to a jump and the training before a jump can all carry their own risks, both for the skydiving themselves and for any friends or family who come to watch.